 If you want to be paid through ACH bank transfer, then there’s another simple flat fee of 1.5%.

 HoneyBook also makes it convenient if you’re freelancing or running a service-based small business that needs other tools as well, since it’s not just a payment processor.
-In fact, HoneyBook has many other functionalities, such as proposal & contract templates, CRM functionality, scheduling, and pretty much everything else you’d need to run a small business from one place.
+In fact, HoneyBook has many other functionalities, such as proposal software, online contract templates, CRM functionality, an online meeting scheduler, and pretty much everything else you’d need to run a small business from one place.

 Oh, and did we mention there’s an app for mobile credit card processing?
 If you don’t want to be tied to your computer, this is the perfect solution, and it makes online credit card processing (and running your business in general!) a total breeze when you’re on the go.